Valley Regional Transit: Main Street Station

 Located underground beneath City Center Plaza in downtown Boise, Main Street Station serves as Boise's main transit center.
-The majority of services within the city arrive underground at the station, although some arrive above ground on Main Street.
+The majority of services within the city arrive underground at the station's eight bays, although some arrive above ground on Main Street.
 In addition to VRT buses, Boise State University shuttle buses also serve the station, as the university's computer science department occupies two floors of the City Center Plaza building.
 These free shuttle buses run in a loop between Main Street Station and the Boise State Transit Center.
+Main Street Station opened on October 24, 2016.

 History

 In 1994, the Idaho Legislature passed a law that allows cities or counties to place the creation of regional public transportation authorities on the ballot to request voter approval.
 In November 1998, voters in Ada and Canyon Counties approved creating an RPTA for their respective counties.
 A few months later, in January 1999, The boards of directors of the Ada County and Canyon County RPTAs voted to merge the two organizations, creating the Treasure Valley Regional Transportation Authority.
 The organization went through a few more name changes, becoming VIATrans, short for Valley InterArea Transportation, and then ValleyRide in June 2002.
 In July of that year, ValleyRide took over operations of Boise Urban Stages, which had been the operator of bus service in the city of Boise since 1973.
 By 2003, ValleyRide also operated service in Garden City previously offered by Garden City Interline, and had agreements with Treasure Valley Transit and Commuters Bus for the operation of the intercounty routes.
 In November 2004, the organization was renamed to Valley Regional Transit, with the ValleyRide name being used to describe the services offered.
 On March 1, 2005, the agreements with Treasure Valley Transit and Commuters Bus for the intercounty routes expired, and VRT began using First Transit to provide service on intercounty routes as well as routes within Canyon County.

 On April 15, 2015, VRT launched Boise Greenbike, the city's bicycle-sharing system.
 At the end of September 2020, VRT suspended the program, with plans to restart it in the spring of 2021 using electric-assist bikes.